 Hold a GOCDB OTAG (operation tools advisory group) meeting in order to review and re-prioritise the GOCDB development roadmap up until the end of the project.

-Review/clarify automatic freshness of data check (https://rt.egi.eu/rt/Ticket/Display.html?id=8240)
+Review/clarify automatic freshness of data check: (https://rt.egi.eu/rt/Ticket/Display.html?id=8240).

-Introduce configuration management to the GOCDB production server, enabling a quicker recovery back to a full service in the event of server failure and ensuring consistency in configuration
+Introduce configuration management to the GOCDB production server, enabling a quicker recovery back to a full service in the event of server failure and ensuring consistency in configuration.

 Security Monitoring